Spitfires in Donegal

 This work based the reason for P/O Wolfe's flight to be a convoy

-escort mission over the Atlantic, which conflicts with
+escort mission over the Atlantic.
+This conflicts with

 contemporary wartime records, some of which are presented above,

-including the RAF Squadron record, the Irish Army records, the
+including the 133 Squadron diary, the Irish Army records, the

 Form 1180, the AIR81 Casualty file and the Escape and Evasion